 - Equipping asks: “What tools and systems does the team need to make winning easier?”

 When you equip a team, you remove the reliance on willpower.
-Willpower is a finite resource that depletes throughout the day.
+Willpower is a finite resource.
+It depletes throughout the day.
 Systems, however, are infinite.
-A rep doesn’t need “motivation” to update the CRM if the CRM is set up as a helpful tool rather than a surveillance device.
-They don’t need “courage” to cold call if they have a proven script that minimizes rejection.
+A rep doesn’t need "motivation" to update the CRM if the CRM is set up as a helpful tool rather than a surveillance device.
+They don’t need "courage" to cold call if they have a proven script that minimizes rejection.

 The 4 Pillars of Sales Fundas